ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 We suggest you read this page along with `Ansible Changelog <https://github.com/ansible/ansible/blob/devel/CHANGELOG.md#2.4>`_ to understand what updates you may need to make.

 This document is part of a collection on porting.
-The complete list of porting guides can be found at :ref:`porting_guides <Porting Guides>`.
+The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.

 .. contents:: Topics